-The potential for adverse effects to the aesthetics and water quality of the Boquet River will be ameliorated by compliance with the following conditions:
+The potential for adverse effects to the water quality and aesthetics of the Boquet River will be ameliorated by compliance with the following conditions:

 - 1. The authorization to undertake construction of the two logjam structures and the "rockery crib wall" shall expire four years from the date this Order is recorded in the Essex County Clerk's office, unless construction of the structures has been completed in accordance with the plan sheets by that date or written authorization has been obtained from the Agency extending the deadline for construction. - 2.
 The project shall be undertaken as depicted on the plan sheets referenced herein.
 Any changes to the locations, sizes, dimensions, or other aspects of the structures shall require a new or amended Agency Order or a letter of compliance. - 3.
 Undertaking construction of any of the structures authorized herein shall require complete installation of the vegetated geogrids and brush layers and successful implementation of all plantings shown on the plan sheets. - 4.
-Within 60 days of completion of the structures authorized herein, a qualified design professional shall provide written certification to the Agency that the structures were built in compliance with the approved plans.
+Within 60 days of completion of the structures authorized herein, a qualified design professional shall provide written certification to the Agency that the structures were built in compliance with the approved plans. - 5.
+Before being brought on the site, all equipment, including but not limited to trucks, excavators, tractors, and hand excavation tools such as shovels, rakes, and picks, shall be pressure washed with hot water, clean, and free of soil, mud, and other material that may contain invasive plant materials, seeds, or other propagules.